TylereDupont/Python-GPT-String-Remover/README.md

   ![](Images/1.png)

-  It looks like this, I want to remove the bolding markdown:
+  It looks like this.
+I want to remove the bolding markdown:

   ![](Images/2.png)